 Why Do Dogs Dig Holes?

-Digging, just like tail wagging, sniffing and barking, is a natural behaviour for dogs.
-Trying to extinguish this drive, aside from being a near-impossible challenge, could be damaging to your dog’s mental wellbeing.
+Digging, just like tail wagging, sniffing, and barking, is a natural behavior for dogs.
+Trying to extinguish this drive, aside from being a near-impossible challenge, could be damaging to your dog’s mental well-being.

 Rather than expecting your dog to stop digging altogether, managing it is a more sensible strategy.
 But before you can reduce your dog’s digging, you need to understand why they’re doing it in the first place.

-If your dog is bored, understimulated or stressed, he may resort to digging as a way to stay entertained or to relieve emotional tension.
+If your dog is bored, understimulated, or stressed, they may resort to digging as a way to stay entertained or to relieve emotional tension.
+This will often be combined with other signs of stress, such as excessive barking, reactivity, hyperactivity, restlessness, and lip licking.

 Creating a Den